Reform of the House of Lords: Votes of February 2003

 On 11 December 2002, the Joint Committee published its first report, which set out "an inclusive range of seven options for the composition of a reformed House of Lords".
-In January 2003, the House of Lords and Commons debated the report.
-The debate in the Lords was dominated by contributors arguing for a fully appointed House, so much so that Lord Irvine stated:
+In January 2003, the Houses of Lords and Commons debated the report.
+The debate in the Lords was dominated by contributors arguing for a fully appointed House, so much so that Lord Irvine of Lairg stated:

-Plainly, the dominant view of this House expressed over the past two days is in favour of an all-appointed House.

 On 29 January 2003, then Prime Minister Tony Blair added his own support to a fully appointed House by arguing against the creation of a hybrid House.
 On 4 February 2003, the Commons and House of Lords voted on the seven options proposed by the joint committee and the Commons also voted on an amendment to abolish the upper house completely:

-After this series of votes, where the Commons failed to back a single option and the Lords only a fully appointed House, Robin Cook the leader of the Commons said:
+After this series of votes, where the Commons failed to back a single option and the Lords only a fully appointed House, Robin Cook, the leader of the Commons, said:

-We should go home and sleep on this interesting position.
-That is the most sensible thing that anyone can say in the circumstances.
-As the right honourable Gentleman knows, the next stage in the process is for the Joint Committee to consider the votes in both Houses.
-Heaven help the members of the Committee, because they will need it.

 With widely differing views in the Joint Committee, its report on 9 May 2003 effectively passed the initiative back to the Government.
 But nine members of the Joint Committee issued a statement coinciding with the publication which stated:

-Since the House of Commons rejected the option of a fully appointed Second Chamber by a large majority on 4th February it would be absurd and unacceptable to introduce legislation which would have that effect.
-Simply evicting the hereditary peers, and placing the appointments process on a statutory basis, would result in that soundly rejected option.
-Those who argue that the Commons must remain predominant – including Ministers – should surely respect the outcome of that vote by MPs.